 How to Write a Coaching Plan

-Here’s how to write a plan that aligns your coaching process with the client’s goals and leads to meaningful results.
+Here’s how to write a clear plan that aligns your coaching framework with your client’s goals and leads to meaningful results.

 For example, you can ask them:

-• If everything was possible, what would you want to achieve?
+- If everything were possible, what would you want to achieve?

 Once you know your client’s goals, you can refine them with the SMART goals framework.
 Make sure their objectives are:

-Big goals can feel overwhelming to act on.
+Big goals, even SMART goals, can feel overwhelming to act on.
 To make them more digestible, define some clear milestones for them.
 For example:

 If your client wants to launch a new business, an actionable plan with key milestones for them could include:

-Always keep in mind your client’s unique preferences instead of handing them a ready-made plan.
-Provide guidance to them but make sure they articulate their own objectives for themselves.
+Provide guidance to your clients during this process.
+However, make sure they articulate their own objectives for themselves.
 Their goals and key milestones should be something they can wholeheartedly commit to.

 Goals are only effective if they are tied to a specific timeline.
 While big goals and milestones can have a broader deadline (for example, buying a new property in 5-10 years), short-term and mid-term steps should be defined within a specific time frame.

-If your client has certain responsibilities, for example, sending you a check-in every week, include that in your coaching plan too.
-For habits and action steps that need to be completed on a regular basis, you can set up a digital progress tracker where your coachee can check off the tasks that they have completed.
+If your client has certain responsibilities, for example, sending you a check-in every week, include that in your coaching plan, too.
+For habits and action steps that need to be completed regularly, you can set up a digital progress tracker where your coachee can check off tasks they’ve completed.

 Gather the exercises and tools that might help make your coaching process with the client more effective.
 These may be:

-This information is not for your shared notes with the client but for you only.
-If you feel they are hitting a roadblock or need more clarity on a particular area, you can always return to this customized toolkit to help them reach their next step.
+If you feel your client is hitting a roadblock or needs more clarity on a particular area, you can always return to this customized toolkit to help them reach their next step.

-Define and agree on the frequency of sessions with the client that would be most effective in helping them reach their goals.
-If you haven’t already, decide on the communication channels and the frequency of check-ins for your contract with them.
+- Define and agree on the frequency of sessions with the client that would be most effective in helping them reach their goals

 Remember, your coaching plan should be flexible to evolve as the coaching relationship progresses and your client gains new insights.
 At the same time, it should serve as a basis for your sessions that you can refer back to and use to keep your client accountable.